 The tent guest tents are very spacious, with comfy beds, a sitting room, en-suite bathroom and an open air shower.
 To the front of each tent there's a veranda, ideal for secluded relaxation and wildlife watching.

-There are 8 twin/double tents and 2 family tents, each with 2 bedrooms.
+Rooms: There are 8 twin/double tents and 2 family tents, each with 2 bedrooms.
 Accommodation is very roomy, with a bedroom, sitting area and an en-suite bathroom as well as an outdoor shower.
 The water is heated by solar power.
-You’ll be supplied with a selection of toiletries.
+You are supplied with a selection of toiletries.
 Each tent has a private veranda facing the river, with chairs and a table.
 Tents are set beneath large trees which provide shade.
-Activities:

-Machaba Camp offers twice daily game drives, in the morning and evening.
-You’ll also be able to take guided bush walks.
+Activities: Machaba Camp offers twice daily game drives, in the morning and evening.
+You can also be able to take guided bush walks.
 Mokoro rides are available when the water levels permit.
 The camp can arrange visits to the local community.
-Facilities:

-Meals are taken communally with other guests, usually al fresco.
+Dining: Meals are taken communally with other guests, usually al fresco.
 Dinner is served by atmospheric candlelight.
-Children: